neurips2020anon/empirical-early-stopping-ppo/README.md

-# empirical-early-stopping-ppo
+# An Empirical Investigation of Early Stopping inProximal Policy Optimization Algorithm

-Source code and reproduction step for the paper "An Empirical Investigation of Early Stopping in Proximal Policy Optimization Algorithm", NeurIPS2020 submission.
+Source code and reproduction step for the paper _An Empirical Investigation of Early Stopping in Proximal Policy Optimization Algorithm_, NeurIPS2020 submission